 The University's main campus in Vestal is spread over 930 acres on a wooded hillside above the Susquehanna River.
-Our modern, well-maintained facilities include the four-building science complex with a multiclimate greenhouse, the 1,200-seat Anderson Center for the Performing Arts, the University Libraries, the University Art Museum and the Nature Preserve, a 190-acre forest and wetland area.
+Our modern, well-maintained facilities include the five-building science complex with a multiclimate greenhouse, the 1,200-seat Anderson Center for the Performing Arts, the University Libraries, the University Art Museum, the University Union and the Nature Preserve, a 190-acre forest and wetland area.

 Our extensive athletics facilities include the 156,000-square-foot multipurpose Events Center, which is home to the Binghamton Bearcats basketball team, as well as indoor track and tennis teams.
 The Bearcats Sports Complex—a 120' x 75' synthetic turf field—is home to our soccer and lacrosse teams.

 Campus Recreational Services, part of our Division of Student Affairs, operates two large gymnasiums; swimming pools; an indoor track; and basketball, volleyball and racquetball courts.
 FitSpace, a state-of-the-art fitness facility, is available to the entire campus community.
 Outdoor facilities include 26 tennis courts, a fitness trail, a 400-meter track and soccer field, and numerous playing fields.

 Innovative Technologies Complex

 The Innovative Technologies Complex is located next to the main Vestal campus, across Murray Hill Road.
 It encompasses the following three buildings:

 - Biotechnology Research: This 37,000-square-foot facility fosters multidisciplinary research in biomedicine, bioengineering and biotechnology and features state-of-the-art, flexible laboratories and clinical space, as well as a Start-Up Suite for new companies.